Steinhaus longimeter

-The Steinhaus longimeter, patented by the professor Hugo Steinhaus, is an instrument used to measure the lengths of curves on maps.
+The Steinhaus longimeter, patented by Polish mathematician Hugo Steinhaus, is an instrument used to measure the lengths of curves on maps.

 Description

 It is a transparent sheet of three grids, turned against each other by 30 degrees, each consisting of parallel lines spaced at equal distances 3.82 mm.
 The measurement is done by counting crossings of the curve with grid lines.
 The number of crossings is the approximate length of the curve in millimetres.

 The design of the Steinhaus longimeter can be seen as an application of the Crofton formula, according to which the length of a curve equals the expected number of times it is crossed by a random line.